Skip to main content

 Pros: Stable, smooth convergence

-Cons: Slow for large datasets
+Cons: Slow for large datasets; must fit all data in memory

 Stochastic Gradient Descent (SGD)